 I love editors.
 They make me look smarter than I am.
 They catch my mistakes – which are many.
 They correct them and make my writing easier to read.
 I’ve tried to be my own editor and failed miserably.
 No matter how many readers liked or didn’t like what I wrote, the editing critiques always stung the most.

 It didn’t matter that 745 words were well written.
 I’d get caught up in the ten that weren’t.
 I focused on my failure, not my accomplishment.
-I know many men that do the same thing.
+I know many men and women that do the same thing.

-Why are we men like that?
+Why are we like that?

 Perhaps, it’s because we measure both success and our self-worth by our accomplishments.
 Consequently, our “to do” list becomes the currency measuring our self-worth.
 That’s not fair to us, nor is it fair to our relationships.

 Why our relationships?
 Because the belief that accomplishments equal our self-worth and our worth of being loved by others sets a flawed foundation for a healthy relationship.

 Relationships aren’t about getting “things” done.
 Relationships are about discovering and developing healthy intimacy.
 Healthy relationships are dynamic and always in motion.
 They’re either improving and moving forward or struggling and losing momentum.

 It takes consistent and intentional healthy steps to move toward improvements that strengthen your relationships.
 It’s not easy to measure the progress of these steps, and working on restoring healthy relationships is risky.
 Here’s why: